George Washington Educational Campus: History

-George Washington High School was relatively prestigious in the decades after its 1925 founding, graduating people such as Alan Greenspan, Henry Kissinger, and Murray Jarvik.
+George Washington High School was relatively prestigious in the decades after its 1925 founding.
+Notable alumni included Alan Greenspan, Henry Kissinger, and Murray Jarvik.

-During the 1960s and 70s, Washington Heights' Black and Latino population increased as White flight began to occur in the neighborhood.
-New York City public schools also faced serious overcrowding problems, while White students began withdrawing and many schools dealt with de facto racial segregation.
-Although George Washington remained racially mixed through the early 1970s, the school had a tracking system that prepared White students much more effectively for college, and violence frequently broke out among gangs identifying by race.
+During the 1960s and 1970s, Washington Heights' Black and Latino population increased.
+New York City public schools also faced serious overcrowding problems.
 Today, the student bodies of the four George Washington schools are overwhelmingly Latino, with a minority Black presence, and less than 5% of students identify as White or Asian.

 During this period, discontent with academics and school policy lead to a wave of student demonstrations, supported by a group of parents who pushed to set up an information table in the school's lobby in order to answer questions and hear complaints regarding the school.
-However, the United Federation of Teachers – which had also clashed with students and parents over the 1964 school boycott and the 1968 teachers' strike – perceived this as an attempt to subvert teachers' authority, leading them to strike after the administration reached a compromise with parents over the table.
+However, the United Federation of Teachers, which also clashed with students and parents over the 1964 school boycott and the 1968 teachers' strike – perceived this as an attempt to subvert teachers' authority, leading them to strike after the administration reached a compromise with parents over the table.
 In 1970, George Washington saw the resignation of three principals and multiple serious incidents of violence amongst students as well as against teachers and security guards; while many safety improvements were made throughout the 1970s, its academic performance continued to decline.

 In 1999, the school took its present form as the George Washington Educational Campus composed of four smaller schools.
 In 2018, High School for Health Careers and Sciences was threatened with closure in 2018 due to poor performance, although the proposal was later withdrawn.
 As of 2019, this school is the only one of the four with a four-year graduation rate above the citywide average.
 Part of the schools' academic difficulties is due to their high proportion of English Language Learners (as high as 50% for The College Academy and the High School for Media and Communications), who have lower graduation rates across the city.